wp-plugins/maxi-woo-ajax-navigation/README.txt

 = How i can change products block design / layout =

-It depneds on you theme and Woocommerce styles, this plugin not chages produts design, just shows products with default styling.
+It depends on you theme and Woocommerce styles, this plugin not chages products design, just shows products with default styling.

 == Screenshots ==